LoadPipe/Hamza-seller/README.md

 -   request changes in PR (in github)
 -   ping the PR creator in discord to let them know
+-   move the task in Jira back to `In Progress`

 #### On Success: